-Act Now:Tell Congress to fix the Paycheck Protection Program to include public media stations like yours in the next coronavirus relief bill.
+Act Now:Tell Congress to extend and expand the Paycheck Protection Program to include public media stations like yours in the next coronavirus relief bill.

-While some public broadcasters secured loans under the Small Business Administration’s Paycheck Protection Program, PPP assistance has been unavailable for university-licensed stations.
+We need Congress to renew the PPP and to remove obstacles for university licensees.
+While some public broadcasters secured forgivable loans, PPP assistance has been unavailable for university-licensed stations.
 We need to change that!

 With nearly half of public broadcasting stations licensed to institutions of higher education, barriers to PPP assistance should be removed so your stations can continue serving your communities through the COVID-19 pandemic and beyond.